apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnect.en.rst

 Allows the plugin to initiate an HTTP connection.

-The :c:type:`TSVConn` the plugin receives as the result of successful operates identically to one created through :c:type:`TSNetConnect`.
+The :cpp:type:`TSVConn` the plugin receives as the result of successful operates identically to one created through :cpp:type:`TSNetConnect`.
-Aside from allowing the plugin to set the client ip and port for logging, the functionality of :c:func:`TSHttpConnect` is identical to connecting to localhost on the proxy port with :c:func:`TSNetConnect`.
+Aside from allowing the plugin to set the client ip and port for logging, the functionality of :func:`TSHttpConnect` is identical to connecting to localhost on the proxy port with :func:`TSNetConnect`.
-:c:func:`TSHttpConnect` is more efficient than :c:func:`TSNetConnect`
+:func:`TSHttpConnect` is more efficient than :func:`TSNetConnect`
 to localhost since it avoids the overhead of passing the data through the operating system.